mwittig/pimatic-solarview/README.md

 * Add support for additional meter points, for example, for an additional power meter to monitoring the in-house consumption of solar energy.
 * Currently, the update cycles also runs at night.
-This could be limited to day light hours even though the load caused by the update cycles should be fairly low.
+This could be limited to daylight hours even though the load caused by the update cycles should be fairly low.
 * Possibly add localized names for attributes if this is supported by pimatic.
 * Improve error handling.